 Miss Howson's Class

-In Year 5, we strive to work really hard whilst also having fun – this is the way, we hope to achieve fantastic learning and progress!
+In our Year 5/6 class, we strive to work really hard whilst also having fun – this is the way, we hope to achieve fantastic learning and progress!

 Our mission statement is: 'It is our choices that show what we truly are, far more than our abilities'.

-We will set homework each Monday to be completed by the following Monday.
+We set homework each Monday to be completed by the following Friday.

 This will include:

-Two Reading Plus 'reading assignment' sessions of 30mins each per week.
+- Two Reading Plus 'reading assignment' sessions of approximately 30mins each per week.

-Spellings on the school website for children to practise.
-Week 1 is set A spellings which was 14-09-20, week 2 is set B spellings which is 21-09-20 etc. They will be set on Monday and tested the following Friday.
+- Spellings, which will be posted on the school website for children to practise.
+They will be set on Monday and tested the following Friday.

 We strongly recommend that children also practise Timestables Rock Stars – as regularly as possible please.